wmjoers/MicroBits/README.md

 * Press A+B
 * Place alarm within 9 seconds
 * When the lock icon is shown, the alarm will go off if moved.

+## Candle
+A magic canndle simulator.
+* Snap your fingers to light the canndle.
+* Blow it out.